run-llama/create-llama/.changeset/curvy-candles-mix.md

 "create-llama": patch
 ---

-Update loaders and tools config to yaml format
+Update loaders and tools config to yaml format (for Python)